abengtss-max/aksenablement/README.md

 ## 🔐 Security Highlights

-- ✅ Private AKS clusters (no public API endpoints)
+- ✅ Private AKS clusters with private API endpoints only
 - ✅ Private endpoints for ACR and Key Vault
 - ✅ Workload identity for Azure service authentication
 - ✅ Azure Policy enforcement for compliance